 We were absolutely devastated!
 Our hearts broke into a million pieces and the pain was excruciating.

 Titan died three months after diagnosis and I was surprised just how deep my grief was in the days and weeks after his death.
 The grief was thick and incredibly intense.
-I am thankful we chose to lovingly end his suffering close to the weekend so we’d have all weekend to try to come to terms with our heartache.
+I am thankful we chose to lovingly end his suffering close to the weekend so we’d have all weekend to try to come to terms with our heartache and horrible grief.

 I knew I’d be incredibly sad.
 I just didn’t expect my grief to be as strong and overwhelming as it was.
 I didn’t think pain like this was possible with losing a pet.
 To my shame, I had said at a grief conference I spoke at a few years ago that losing a pet wasn’t the end of the world compared to other grief events.
 I just didn’t “get it” at the time.
 After all, all of my pets growing up were mostly outdoor pets.
 There’s a big difference when they’re indoors with you 24/7…and an even bigger difference when you get a pet during a time of grief.
 I think when you get a pet during a time of grief, and they help you through a super sad time, I believe their death is much harder to get through.